 The ‘v’ shape makes the oxygen stick out, which gives that end of the molecule a subtle negative charge, and the hydrogen ends a subtle positive charge.
 This tiny, subtle difference in the molecule has a cascade of effects when one thousand trillion water molecules join together to form a drop of water.
 It’s these effects that makes life as we know it possible.

-First is that it makes water molecules attracted to other water molecules.
-This results in what’s called ‘surface tension’, and it’s why leaves and bugs can stand on water like it is a solid surface.
-The molecules form an invisible lattice that supports the leaf or bug falls and keeps it afloat, even though they are heavier than water.
+First among them is that it makes water molecules attracted to other water molecules.
+This results in what’s called ‘surface tension’, and it’s why leaves and bugs can lie on water like it is a solid surface.
+The attraction forms an invisible lattice that supports the leaf or bug falls and keeps it afloat, even though they are heavier than water.

 You can see the effect of this lattice in a pool, where the water seems to hold on to the swimmers for just a few extra moments before breaking.

-The second effect of water’s charge is that it dissolves certain things really well, like salt.
+The second effect of water’s attraction is that it dissolves certain things really well, like salt.